arjunjaishankar/springboot-course/README.md

 # springboot-course
-This repository is used to push spring boot courses and projects
+This repository is used to upload spring boot courses and projects